sitespeedio/plugin-lighthouse/README.md

 #### `lighthouse.puppeteer`

 Lighthouse plugin launches a separate chrome using [`puppeteer`](https://github.com/puppeteer/puppeteer).
 The default settings uses headless mode.

-There is a lighthouse issue with headless mode.
-If you notice high variability in scores, consider removing headless mode by setting `headless: false`.
+There is high variance with lighthouse issue with headless mode.
+Consider removing headless mode by setting `headless: false` and running sitespeed with a Xvfb server for more consistent results.

 More info about [configuring puppeteer here](https://github.com/puppeteer/puppeteer#default-runtime-settings).